modelscope/FunASR/funasr/runtime/python/grpc/Readme.md

 ## Reference
-We borrow or refer to some code from:
+We borrow from or refer to some code as:

 1)https://github.com/wenet-e2e/wenet/tree/main/runtime/core/grpc